 The Tone Spiral is a way to visualize intervals.
 Each whorl is a new octave, and intervals are laid out on the tone spiral as big white spots.
 There are guidelines that show you where some popular intervals are located on the spiral.

 There are buttons to build guides that you can snap to:

-If you are looking at On_String intervals, it creates them with on string Intervals as well.
+If you are looking at On String intervals, it creates them with On String Intervals as well.
 After that, you can go back to looking at Intervals and "retune the strings".